syncrypt/client/doc/source_guide.md

 Pipes
 -----

-At the heart of the Syncrypt Desktop client is a tiny abstraction dubbed *Pipes*.
+At the heart of the Syncrypt client is a tiny abstraction dubbed *Pipes*.
 Pipes can be seen as operators or functions on streams and operate asynchronously thanks to the asyncio framework from Python 3.